umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-azure-dev-ops.md

 Additional steps can be added as required, for example for running automated tests.

 The Umbraco Deploy license file and the schema data files will automatically be included within the build output.

 There's no need for custom steps to include these as there was in Umbraco 8.

 The deployment part of the pipeline stage consists of two steps.

-Firstly a web deployment (#4), taking the packaged build artifact and deploying it, in this case, to an Azure web app slot.
+Firstly a web deployment (#4), takes the packaged build artifact and deploys it, in this case, to an Azure Web App slot.

 The final step (#5) is Umbraco Deploy specific - to call a function defined in the Powershell script and trigger the extraction.